 Treatment: Drug treatment of the infection by your GP or an ear, nose and throat (ENT) specialist.

 Eardrum perforation (hole in the eardrum)

 The eardrum is fragile and may be damaged by foreign bodies, infections (such as middle ear infection) or intense pressure (as experienced when diving).
 A perforation may also be caused by a blow to the ear or a loud bang.
 A hole in the eardrum can lead to hearing loss.

 Treatment: Injuries to the eardrum often heal by themselves.
 For this to occur, the ear must be kept dry, even when showering and washing your hair.
 If the eardrum does not heal by itself, the perforation must be repaired by a surgical procedure.

 Otitis media (middle ear infection)

-Remedy: Drug treatment by your GP or an ENT specialist.
+Treatment: Drug treatment by your GP.

 Otosclerosis is a disease of the bone surrounding the inner ear.
 It leads to a process called ossification, which negatively impacts the mobility of the stapes (a tiny bone in your ear).
 The result is gradual hearing loss.
 This condition may be accompanied by ringing in the ears (tinnitus).

 Treatment: Not medically treatable, but sometimes a surgical procedure may reduce the hearing loss.